illinx/sio_local/README.md

 Based on GBP's SIO rumble feature: https://problemkaputt.de/gbatek-gba-gameboy-player.htm

 The first 12 positions are identical to the GBP rumble protocol, and then messages 13-16 contain the data for players 1-4.
-The response messages contain rumble in the same format as GBP rumble, but with all four players packed into a single message.

 | Pos | Receive (Game) | Response (Game) | Receive (GBP) | Response (GBP) |
 |---|---|---|---|---|